General Family Therapy

 This course will address several models of couple and sex therapy.
 Within each model there will be a focus on assessment of couples’ dynamics, goal setting, and potential interventions.
 Specific attention will be given to the development of a personal theory of working with couples based on a foundation of existing models.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Baccalaureate Certificate in Marriage and Family Therapy tuition and fees in one flat program rate*.
-The only additional cost above your post-baccalaureate certificate program rate is books.
-Learn more about the NCU’s post-baccalaureate certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Marriage and Family Science's post-baccalaureate certificate costs below:

 - Per credit cost: $839